CodeURJC-DAW-2023-24/webapp16/README.md

 The create new team section is a section where the user can enter information about a soccer team he wants to create.

-- The section displays an online form titled "Football Referee Report".
 - The form has a light gray background and contains several fields to fill in, including:
   - Team Name
   - Players